Colchester Institute Skip To Main Content

 Submitting the form

-If the learner is at immediate risk from harm, please bring the learner down with you to Learner Services: Safeguarding immediately (Colchester and Braintree) Once the Safeguarding Officer is handling the case and the learner is safe you may be asked to complete this form.
+If a learner is at immediate risk from harm, please bring the learner down with you to Learner Services: Safeguarding immediately (Colchester and Braintree) Once the Safeguarding Officer is handling the case and the learner is safe you may be asked to complete this form.

-By phone Safeguarding can be contacted on ext.
-2828 8.30am – 5pm Monday – Thursday and 8.30am – 4.30pm Friday, Term Time Only.
+By phone Safeguarding can be contacted on 01206 712828 8.30am – 5pm Monday – Thursday and 8.30am – 4.30pm Friday, Term Time Only.
 Out of hours, if the learner is at risk, please call the emergency services on 999.

 Details of Concern/Disclosure